|

 L.1520

-| Enablement indicator of information and communication technologies to other sectors and best practices to achieve Net Zero goal | This draft Recommendation defines the enablement indicators of information and communication technologies (ICT) to other sectors and provides ICT enablement evaluation methods.
-The application of the best practices provided in this draft Recommendation can help owners and managers of organizations to reducing the GHG emission by applying ICT, such measures could reduce other sectors' impact on climate change. | Consented / Determined | na |
+| Enablement indicator of information and communication technologies to other sectors and best practices to achieve Net Zero goal | Recommendation ITU-T L.1520 defines the enablement indicators of information and communication technologies (ICT) to other sectors and provides ICT enablement evaluation methods.
+The application of the best practices provided in this draft Recommendation can help owners and managers of organizations in reducing the greenhouse gas (GHG) emission by applying ICT, such measures could also reduce other sectors' impact on climate change.

 |